Secondhand Marijuana Smoke: Health Consequences and Policy Considerations

 Š Marijuana smoke was added to the list of chemicals known to cause cancer and reproductive toxicity under the Safe Drinking Water and Toxic Enforcement Act (Proposition 65) in California in 2009 by the California Environmental Protection Agency.
 In its report on marijuana the agency identified at least 33 individual constituents present in both marijuana smoke and tobacco smoke that are Proposition 65 carcinogens.

-Š A 2014 study conducted by researchers at the University of California at San Francisco found substantial impairment of blood-vessel function from 30 minutes of exposure to secondhand marijuana smoke at levels comparable to those found in restaurants that allow cigarette smoking.
-Most of the exposure occurred over the first 10 minutes — an effect that was greater and longer lasting than those of secondhand tobacco smoke.
-Because of their similar chemical composition, secondhand marijuana smoke and secondhand tobacco smoke are likely to have similar harmful effects on public health, including atherosclerosis (partially blocked arteries), heart attack, and stroke.
+Š A 2014 study of rats conducted by researchers at the University of California at San Francisco found substantial impairment of blood-vessel function from 30 minutes of exposure to secondhand marijuana smoke at levels comparable to those found in restaurants that allow cigarette smoking.
+The researchers found that rats exposed to secondhand marijuana smoke experienced a greater than 50 percent reduction in flow-mediated dilation, similar to the reduction in artery function seen in both rats and humans exposed to tobacco smoke in previous studies.
+The researchers stated in a press release that because of their similar chemical composition, “secondhand marijuana smoke and secondhand tobacco smoke are likely to have similar harmful effects on public health, including atherosclerosis (partially blocked arteries), heart attack, and stroke.”

 Š One in six infants and toddlers admitted to a Colorado hospital with coughing, wheezing, and other symptoms of bronchiolitis tested positive for marijuana exposure.
 The study, "Marijuana Exposure in Children Hospitalized for Bronchiolitis," recruited parents of previously healthy children between one month of age and two years old who were admitted to Children's Hospital Colorado (CHC) between January 2013 and April 2014 with bronchiolitis, an inflammation of the smallest air passages in the lung.